The Wand User Guide

 Keyframing is easy and you will rock this template!

 Set up The Wand to the “still” position you want the animation to pause.

 Move the playhead to about 15 or so frames from the beginning and set a keyframe.
 Move the playhead to about 15 frames from the end and set another keyframe.
 Move the playhead to the beginning and move the divider just off the screen.
 Move the playhead to the end and move the divider to its end position.
 Play.

 Solid color backgrounds can be any color you like and with opacity turned down, used to color cast the drop zone media behind.

-To easily create an effect like the following, set the initial angle of a first title instance, then Option-drag a copy over the original.
+To easily create an effect like the Slanted orientation example above, set the initial angle of a first title instance, then Option-drag a copy over the original.
 Use the OSC to slide the divider to a new position.